Aviah/one-click-django-server/README.md

         root@vps-machine# ./setup.sh

     When the script runs: You will be asked to provide 4 passwords.
-         The passwords are your Linux  user shell password (with sudo), django Linux user shell password (no sudo), MySQL root password, django superuser password (the website 'root')
+         The passwords are: your Linux  user shell password (with sudo), django Linux user shell password (no sudo), MySQL root password, django superuser password (the website 'root')

     *Note: during installation, Linux and apt-get ask you to confirm with [Y/n].
-When prompted to answer yes or no, you should answer Yes to everything.
+When prompted, you should answer Yes to everything.
     The one time you can answer "n" is when mysql secure installation asks "Change the root password".
 If you entered a strong MySQL root password during MySQL installation, you can answer "n" here.*

 1. Reboot the server.